Pepe the Frog designated hate symbol by ADL

 As the meme proliferated in venues such as 4chan, 8chan and Reddit, criticized as a breeding grounds for all manner of inflammatory imagery, a subset of Pepe memes came into being that centered on racist, anti-Semitic or other bigoted themes, the ADL said.

-A "campaign to reclaim Pepe from normies" was underway, an anonymous white nationalist told the Daily Beast in May 2016,
+The 2016 US presidential campaign exacerbated the phenomena as white power movements came out to endorse Donald Trump, tra

-The 2016 US presidential campaign exacerbated the phenomena, drawing in Republican nominee Donald Trump.
+drawing in Republican nominee Donald Trump.

 After Hillary Clinton said most of Trump's supporters were in a "basket of deplorables," Donald Trump Jr. shared an altered version of the movie poster of "The Expendables" on Instagram.
 It showed Pepe among Trump Senior and other conservative figures labeled "The Deplorables."